reduxkotlin/redux-kotlin/docs/api/Store.md

 3. The listener should not expect to see all state changes, as the state might have been updated multiple times during a nested [`dispatch()`](#dispatchaction) before the listener is called.
 It is, however, guaranteed that all subscribers registered before the [`dispatch()`](#dispatchaction) started will be called with the latest state by the time it exits.

 It is a low-level API.
-Most likely, instead of using it directly, you'll use React (or other) bindings.
-If you commonly use the callback as a hook to react to state changes, you might want to [write a custom `observeStore` utility](https://github.com/reduxjs/redux/issues/303#issuecomment-125184409).
-The `Store` is also an [`Observable`](https://github.com/zenparsing/es-observable), so you can `subscribe` to changes with libraries like [RxJS](https://github.com/ReactiveX/RxJS).
+Most likely, instead of using it directly, you may want create a base class or delegate that manages subscriptions.
+One solution available now is [Presenter-middleware](todo), and it is likely other approaches will develop.

 To unsubscribe the change listener, invoke the function returned by `subscribe`.